Steps for a Smooth SOLIDWORKS Design Named User License Renewal

 Topics covered in this post:

-If your SOLIDWORKS renewal included changes to your roles, such as upgrading to a different package or switching assigned users, you need to manage role assignments in your 3DEXPERIENCE platform.
+If your SOLIDWORKS renewal included changes to your roles, such as upgrading to a different package or switching assigned users, you need to manage role assignments and remove any expired ones in your 3DEXPERIENCE platform.

 -